MakingThingsWorkToronto/pnp-modern-search/docs/search-extensibility-library/getting-started.md

                 // this.context.template    - limited template service
                 // this.context.webPart     - the webpart context

-                // You can access component innerHTML, styles and themeVariant using the allAttributes property
+                // You can access component innerHTML, styles and themeVariant using the all property
-                // this.allAttributes.innerHTML
-                // this.allAttributes.styles
+                // this.all.innerHTML
-                // this.allAttributes.themeVariant
+                // this.all.styles

                 const customComponent = <CustomComponent {...props}/>;
                 ReactDOM.render(customComponent, this);